chinglinwen/aliyun-tablestore/README.md

 Use update to keep the history, Put will delete history.

 First time need to create kv (table first), in case table not exist yet.
-Often at init from during the process
+Often at init from during the process.

-for KV init(create), zero value is enough.
+For KV init(create), zero value is enough.

 Create: